swcarpentry/python-novice-inflammation/_episodes/03-matplotlib.md

 ![Average Inflammation Over Time](../fig/inflammation-01-average.svg)

-Here, we have put the average per day across all patients in the variable `ave_inflammation`, then asked `matplotlib.pyplot` to create and display a line graph of those values.
+Here, we have put the average inflammation per day across all patients in the variable `ave_inflammation`, then asked `matplotlib.pyplot` to create and display a line graph of those values.
 The result is a roughly linear rise and fall, which is suspicious: we might instead expect a sharper rise and slower fall.
 Let's have a look at two other statistics: